-In the United States, 10% to 15% of couples face difficulty conceiving after trying for at least one year.
+In the United States, 1 in 5 women face difficulty conceiving after trying for at least one year.
 While some of those couples will go on to have biological children, some will not.
 For many of these couples, moving from infertility to adoption helps them fulfill that part of their life where they feel something may be missing.

 For many couples that contend with infertility and live out the daily struggle that comes with it, an important question emerges: do you want to be pregnant or do you want to be parents?
 It is difficult to determine when to forego fertility treatment and opt for adoption, especially after you have been trying for so long.
 Fortunately, this is a decision you can make in time.
 You just might need to take a few extra steps along the way.